 Challenge: Users want everything now, like a demanding two year old child.
 If it’s not real-time is it worth searching for?
 Or is real-time the trigger to help you refine your information searches and add depth to your user experience?
 I suspect so…the next year or two will tell.

 Benefit: The Web shows a living breathing side with instant visibility into the nature of “push and pull” information.
 In addition to revealing the benefit of essential services like RSS (an essential artifact of Web 2.0 sites ), the Real-Time Web adds a personal, social touch by being connected to someone or something doing the pushing/pulling (from sources like blogs, Facebook, Twitter).,

 Challenge: Being able to publish so instantly may have personal, social and even political ramifications.
 Anil Dash recently cited user experience as one of the biggest concerns for the Real-Time Web with this problem in mind.
-This USA Today piece (published today!) explores the negative side of social networking in real-time.
+A USA Today piece just released explores the negative side of social networking in real-time.